 The number that comes after the letter on the blade design indicates the number of teeth it has.
 If the number is higher, the blade is best suited for fast cuts with rough edges.
 Conversely, if the number is lower, the blade is more appropriate for smoother, slower cuts.

 Do Bosch T-Shank Blades Fit All Jigsaws?

 Bosch T-Shank blades are designed to accept most jigsaws that fit T-Shank blades.
-They are compatible with various jigsaw manufacturers, including Makita and Milwaukee.
-You can also use these for Bosch jigsaw units and Dewalt jigsaw blades.
+They are compatible with various jigsaw manufacturers, including Makita and Milwaukee, two of the most expensive tool brands.

 However, they may not fit all jigsaws, especially those that accept only U-Shank blades or have a proprietary blade mounting system.